 - With all the time spent indoors, now might be the perfect time to try out a 14-day "beauty" cleanse

-- Not to say no to makeup forever, but maybe just to restore some balance and give your skin a well-deserved break?
+- Not to say no to makeup forever, but maybe just to restore some balance and give your largest organ, aka skin, a well-deserved break?

 - In addition to no makeup and staying away from heavier oil-based products, read on for some other things to consider~

 With the social distancing rules in place, could now be the perfect time to try out a 14-day "beauty" cleanse?
 I keep seeing celebrities sharing makeup free photos or close ups of their uncolored roots.
 Friends are telling me it's been an opportunity to feel content with less in every way, including with daily grooming routines.
 I'm recognizing that not only is it the perfect time to experiment with a "beauty cleanse," I've already kind of been on one naturally.